 “God no!
 I’ve never even played with an Ouija board,” I replied.

 Casey sat back in her seat, “Lucky you,” she said.
 “Well, they convinced me to keep playing and the board told us that my spirit guide’s name was Zila.
 She said that she watched over me and influenced my drawings.

 “I hadn’t told anyone about the pencil drawings that filled my notebooks.
 I had been drawing dark forests for weeks.
 Sometimes, when I was in class, I would look down at my notebook and see an entire page covered in dark, gnarled trees.”

 “Trees?”
 I asked, my dreams returning to me.
 Goosebumps prickled my arms.

-“Trees,” she confirmed, her fork stabbing at her salad.
-“After it mentioned the drawings I just refused to play anymore.
-I refused to help them close the board, they all gave me a hard time about it.
-I made a friend walk me back home, but believe me, I didn’t sleep that night.”
+“Yeah, dead deformed rees,” she confirmed, her fork stabbing at her salad.
+“After the board mentioned the drawings I just refused to play anymore.
+I wouldn’t help them close the board even though they insisted it was dangerous to just break communication like that.
+I made a friend walk me back home and believe me I didn’t sleep that night.”

 “I don’t think I’ll be able to sleep tonight,” I said.

-“No. I wanted nothing to do with it, and after that night I began to pull away from those people.
-I was friends with a couple girls in my grade and we were outsiders, together.
-Actually, you know, there was this one time that they wanted to play the ouija board, I refused, but they did it while I watched.
+“No. I wanted nothing to do with that thing, and after that night I began to pull away from those people.
+I was friends with a couple girls in my grade and we were sort of outsiders together.
+Actually, you know, there was this one time when they wanted to play with the Ouija board, I refused to play but I watched them.
 They asked if there were any spirits present and the board spelled out ‘Zila.’”